pydata/xarray/doc/io.rst

 Formats supported by Pandas
 ---------------------------

-For more options, consider exporting your objects to pandas and using its broad range of `IO tools`_.
+For more options (tabular formats and CSV files in particular), consider exporting your objects to pandas and using its broad range of `IO tools`_.

 .. _IO tools: http://pandas.pydata.org/pandas-docs/stable/io.html